isabella232/win32-pr.es-es/desktop-src/Direct2D/d1106-resource-is-wrong-type.md

 ## <a name="fixes"></a>Correcciones

-Use el tipo requerido por el método.
+Use el tipo requerido por el método .